cx-prog-lang/.github/features/func_in_struct.md

 ## Example

-A function member is the syntactic sugar for a function **pointer** member.
+A function member is the syntactic sugar of a function **pointer** member.
 In the following example, both `func` and `func_ptr` act like function pointer members that can be assigned and called.

 ```c
 #include <stdio.h>